Best Electric Chainsaws & Reviews for 2023

 The KIMO 20V Cordless Chainsaw offers one of the smallest guide bar we’ve ever seen on electric chainsaws.
 It is most suited for light cutting or whatever small projects around with a small 4Ah (amp hour) li-ion battery and a robust brushless motor.
 At 20 volts, this electric saw is also equipped with a tool free chain tensioning system and automatic oil lubrication.

-Unfortunately, we found that this battery powered electric chain saw doesn’t come with bar oil.
+Unfortunately, I found that this battery powered electric chain saw doesn’t come with bar oil.
 You will need to buy some with your purchase.

 For a power tool that provides extended reach and usability, the top-performing pole saw we reviewed is an excellent choice if you’re looking for compact cordless models.